akkadotnet/akka.net/docs/articles/utilities/logging.md

 class.
 Its job is simply to output all `LogEvent`s emitted by the `EventBus` onto the console.
 Since it is not an actual actor, ie. it doesn't need the `ActorSystem` to operate, it is also used to log other loggers activity at the very start and very end of the `ActorSystem` life cycle.
-You can change the minimal logger start and end life cycle behaviour by changing the `akka.stdout-loglevel` HOCON settings to `OFF` if you do not need these feature in your application.
+You can change the minimal logger start and end life cycle behavior by changing the `akka.stdout-loglevel` HOCON settings to `OFF` if you do not need these feature in your application.

 ### Advanced MinimalLogger Setup